ds300/derivablejs/README.md

 const numUsers$ = channelUsers$.map(users => users.length);
 ```

-Super easy right?
+So easy!
+And pure, right?
+It's just functions!

 What about if we want to check whether all users are in invisible mode, and display a notification if so?

+First let's find out how many invisible users there are, and then we can just check whether or not that number is the same as the total number of the users.

 ```javascript
 const numInvisibleUsers$ = channelUsers$.map(users =>